Easy Gluten-Free Chocolate Buckwheat Muffins

 You can freeze them in a safe storage container (ziplock bag, freezer-safe container) for up to 3 months.
 To reheat frozen muffins, microwave for about 20 seconds or bake for 5-10 minutes in a medium oven (350°).

-For more easy recipes
+For more GF easy snack ideas

 Ingredients